-At PWS we have been approached by a UK Manufacturer that supplies safety footwear including a range for women.
+At PPE Work Solutions we have been approached by a UK Manufacturer that supplies safety footwear including a range for women.
 This introduction has prompted us to question our current availability of workwear and PPE taking into consideration the female workers in the UK.
 We are busy adding lines of workwear to our new website and would be interested in any requests or comments regarding female workwear that we could be supplying.
 We are currently retailing ladies work trousers by Dickies and general work and leisure wear by Regatta, but we would be interested in broadening our horizons on this front.

 Thank you to all our readers who have read this blog post.
 If we have added to this challenging topic in anyway we are pleased as the more discussion that surrounds this issue the better for the future of gender equality in construction in the UK.